wechaty/docusaurus/jekyll/_posts/2021-08-12-the-matrix-server-of-wechaty.md

 ## About Matrix

 [Matrix](https://matrix.org/) is a secure and distributed open source chat network that can provide us with communication functions similar to most social software.
 With complete message encryption, identity authentication and other security functions , Matrix also supports cross-server communication; At the same time, the Matrix community also provides multiple sets of clients, as well as plug-ins such as video chat, voice chat, SSO, system monitor, and user management.
-Matrix is a powerful open source social server, which is very suitable as a communication tool for the open source community or other people with similar temperament.
+Matrix is a powerful open source social server, which is very suitable as a communication tool for the open source community.

 ## The community matrix server is online